Combos Browse all Suggest

 |Commander / EDH||Legal|

-Convoke (Your creatures can help cast this spell.
-Each creature you tap while casting this spell pays for 1 or one mana of that creature's color.)
+Convoke (You may tap your creatures as you cast this spell.
+Each creature you tap while casting this spell pays for or one mana of that creature's colour.)

 Search your library for up to two basic land cards, put them onto the battlefield tapped, then shuffle your library.

 11 months ago

 Well hello there!
 I had way too much time on my hands, so here’s this.
 By the way, it’s all ordered best to worst. (:

 - Circle of Dreams Druid is going to drop loads of mana, assuming you can pay the three green.

 - Fallaji Wayfarer is going to give all of your stuff (including your commander) convoke!
 Not all, but a lot.